-Is It Possible To Make Money Daytrading?
-Part 3: Tuco Trading
+- Is It Possible To Make Money Day Trading?
+Part 2: Automated trading

-In general term I think it’s safe to conlude the following:
+In general terms I think it’s safe to conclude the following:

 Quite bad numbers!

 Why do they fail?
-Here’s my take in order of importance:
+Here’s my take in the order of importance:

-- Many lacks discipline and understanding of how long it takes too learn the markets
+- Many lack discipline and understanding of how long it takes to learn the markets.

-You can’t make it with average attitude.
-In a salaried position you can do ok coming in at 8 in the morning and leaving at 4.
-In trading you can of course work less, but you have to the what is right.
-I do ok and spend less than 5 hours a day doing this.
-This is solely due to my 12 years experience.
+You can’t make it with an average attitude.
+In a salaried position, you can do ok coming in at 8 in the morning and leaving at 4.
+In trading, you can of course work less, but you have to do what is right or correct.
+I do reasonably well and spend less than 5 hours a day doing this.
+This is solely due to my 12 years of experience.

-Personally I think trading is a struggle most of the time: struggle to make money, struggle psychologically to do what is right and a struggle to make decisions.
+Personally, I think trading is a struggle most of the time: struggle to make money, struggle psychologically to do what is right, and a struggle to make decisions.
 Most people can’t accept this and will ultimately fail.
 Please read why day traders fail.